mikecharles/cpc.geofiles/docs/index.md

 Like for the `reading` module, the `loading` module depends on `wgrib` and `wgrib2` for reading in grib1/grib2 data.

+### Dataset objects

 Data is loaded into a `Dataset` object, from which you can extract the data itself, plus a few QC-related attributes such as dates with missing files, a list of the missing files, and the dates that were loaded.
 There are several types of `Datasets`.
-Here is the hierarchy of `Dataset` types:
+Here is the hierarchy of `Dataset` types, and what information they contain:

 - Dataset
   - Observation